The End Is Nigh For FogCam, Billed As The Internet's Oldest Running Webcam

 Now, nearly two decades since that cam's demise, FogCam is eyeing its own approaching quietus, one ambling pedestrian at a time.
 It will broadcast its last shots online at the end of the month.

-And it appears Karl the Fog may come by to bid farewell in person.
+And it appears that Karl the Fog may come by to bid farewell in person.
 Currently, the forecast for that fateful day is partly cloudy.